Mister Rogers' Neighborhood season 8

 The following is a list of episodes from the eighth season of the PBS series, Mister Rogers' Neighborhood, which aired in 1975.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Frisbee)

 Rogers sees the offices of Audrey Cleans Everything.
 Purple Panda returns to the Neighborhood of Make-Believe, as does a lady who now calls herself "Barbara B. Frisbee".